kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 #### Generalized operator precedence parsing and compilation
 As you might have seen, the `parse_multiply` and `parse_add` functions share too much in common, and since we will have multiple levels of operator precedences, our code would get really ugly real quick.
-We can generalize the binary operator parsing such that it's very easy to add new operators.
+We can generalize the binary operator parsing to make it very easy to add new operators.

 ```C